DiWorm/SQSC/README.md

 #How to use
 1. Start app
-2. Enter data, for autorestarts and close server crashes IP must be 127.0.0.1
+2. Enter data in console

 #Sample
 ip 127.0.0.1